The Imperial Capital & The Great Wall

 Beijing

-The Soul of the Empire.
 For over 3,000 years, Beijing has been the beating heart of Chinese civilization.
-It is a city of staggering contrasts: immense imperial palaces sit beside intimate hutong alleyways; the Great Wall snakes along the northern mountains while futuristic skyscrapers pierce the smog-free skies of the CBD.
-As we pedal through this living museum, you will feel the weight of history under your wheels and the vibrant pulse of a modern superpower.
+It is a city of staggering contrasts: immense imperial palaces—the Forbidden City—sit beside intimate hutong alleyways where the echo of bicycle bells lingers.
+The Great Wall snakes along the northern mountains like a sleeping dragon, while futuristic skyscrapers pierce the smog-free skies of the CBD.
+As you pedal through this living museum, you feel the weight of history under your wheels: emperors, revolutionaries, dreamers.
+Yet the city never rests.
+From sizzling Peking duck stalls to hidden courtyard teahouses, Beijing thrums with the vibrant pulse of a modern superpower—ancient, bold, and utterly unforgettable.

 "Experience China’s breathtaking landscapes and ancient culture from the saddle.
 Safe, supported, and authentic adventures away from the crowds."

 Guilin, in China's Guangxi region, is famous for having "the finest scenery under heaven."
-The city is dominated by spectacular karst topography—thousands of unique limestone peaks rising steeply from the ground.
-The crystal-clear Li River threads through this landscape.
-Key attractions include the iconic Elephant Trunk Hill and the breathtaking cruise to Yangshuo.
-Guilin provides a mystical, tranquil natural beauty often depicted in classic Chinese art.
+The city is dominated by spectacular karst topography—thousands of unique limestone peaks rising steeply from the ground like ancient sentinels.
+The crystal-clear Li River threads through this surreal landscape, its emerald waters mirroring the jagged hills.
+Key attractions include the iconic Elephant Trunk Hill, a rock formation resembling a giant elephant drinking from the river, and the breathtaking cruise to Yangshuo, where every bend reveals another postcard-perfect view.
+Guilin provides a mystical, tranquil natural beauty often depicted in classic Chinese ink paintings—a place where mist drapes over peaks and time seems to stand still.

 ChengDu